Welcome to AHPRA

 More than 525,000 health practitioners have transferred to the National Registers.
 All registered health practitioners are now able to register once and practise Australia-wide, within the scope of their registration.
 The online registers mean that, for the first time, practitioners, employers and the public have one place to check the registration status of health practitioners – transparently and easily.

 Since 1 July, more than 344,000 health practitioners have renewed their registration successfully and more than 31,500 new health practitioners have been registered for the first time to practise in Australia across all 10 health professions.
 Detailed work is underway to support student registration and prepare for the registration renewals of around 300,000 health practitioners across Australia due in May and June 2011.
-More about the nuts and bolts of AHPRA in numbers is published here.
+More about the nuts and bolts of AHPRA in numbers is published on the AHPRA in numbers page.

 While early attention has been on registration issues, our notifications teams in each of our state and territory offices also continue to support the 10 National Boards in protecting the public.
 Our teams respond to concerns about registered health practitioners and, as necessary, manage investigations into their professional conduct, health and performance.